mobilise-d/mobgap/docs/blog/20240314_alpha_release.md

 We further provide convenience tooling to work with raw aggregated data (i.e. the uncleaned DMO data) that was published as part of the Mobilise-D CVS study.
-This data is currently only available to members of the Mobilise-D consortium, but for the people that have access to this data, we recommend the use of our loaders {py:class}`~gaitlink.data.MobilisedCvsDmoDataset` to load and preprocess this data correctly.
+This data is currently only available to members of the Mobilise-D consortium, but for the people that have access to this data, we recommend the use of our loaders {py:class}`~mobgap.data.MobilisedCvsDmoDataset` to load and preprocess this data correctly.

 ### Algorithms